joeyjoey1234/Pterodactyl_Egg_Titanfall_2_Northstar/README.md

 ./steamcmd.sh +@sSteamCmdForcePlatformType windows +force_install_dir /TF2/ +login *USERNAME* +app_update 1237970 validate +quit

-The above line, downloads titanfall2 and put it in /TF2/
+The above line, downloads titanfall2 and put it in /TF2/ Replace *USERNAME* with your steam username, you will need to have bought the game in order to download it.

 ## Docker File??
 Wanna build your own??